 (3) The achievement of Tribal transportation, infrastructure, and highway safety goals and objectives.

 (c) According to 25 U.S.C.
-5392(d), funds provided under compacts, funding agreements, or grants made pursuant to this section, shall be treated as non-Federal funds for purposes of meeting matching or cost participation requirements under any other Federal or non-Federal program, unless otherwise prohibited by law.
+5392(d), funds provided under compacts, funding agreements, or grants made pursuant to this section, shall be treated as non-Federal funds for purposes of meeting matching or cost participation requirements under any other Federal or non-Federal program, unless otherwise prohibited by statute.

 (d) According to 25 U.S.C.
 5392(f), each provision of this part and each provision of a compact or funding agreement shall be liberally construed for the benefit of the Tribe participating in self-governance and any ambiguity shall be resolved in favor of the Tribe.